-Heart palpitations, although being a mild issue most of the time, can also be caused by an underlying health problem as well.
-Heart disease is one of the examples.
+Heart palpitations, although a mild issue most of the time, can also be caused by an underlying health problem as well.
+Heart disease is one of example.
 This is also an example of a health issue that needs to be treated as soon as possible.

 Often, people fail to recognize their heart palpitations and mistake them for GERD.
 GERD can cause tightness in the chest to take place.
 Although heart palpitations can also cause chest tightness, this is not the same.
 Heart palpitations cause a characteristic flittering sensation of the heart accompanied by a racing heart rate.
 Your heart may even skip or add a beat.
 But such symptoms cannot be caused by GERD.